MayleenZ/BuzzWord-Game/README.md

 # About The Project
 [Deployed Game](https://mayleenz.github.io/BuzzWord-Game/)

 BuzzWord is a word guessing game inspired by the popular game Wordle.
-The players have to work together to solve both words but if one players loses, they both lose and BuzzWord wins.
+This game can be played solo or multiplayer.
+Player(s) have to solve both words in the grids.

 # Motivation
 I love Wordle and would play with my friends all the time.
 I wondered about the logic behind the game and wanted to build it and appreciate it even more.